menglin-c/menglin-c.github.io/_pages/about.md

 <br>

 # News
-- **[2025-12]** Our paper “Super-robust telecommunications enabled by topological half-supermodes” is accepted by *Advanced Science*.
-Congratulations to our group members!
+- **[2025-12]** Our paper “Super-robust telecommunications enabled by topological half-supermodes” is accepted by *Advanced Science*. <https://advanced.onlinelibrary.wiley.com/doi/10.1002/advs.202515157>

 - **[2025-11]** Our paper “An Autonomous Current Balancing Method for Interleaved DC/DC Converter in Wireless Power Transfer Systems” is accepted by *IEEE Transactions on Industrial Electronics*. <https://ieeexplore.ieee.org/document/11223892>